 Advanced Course

 Across our communities, the burden of adversity is growing heavier.
-Anxiety, depression, and suicide are at historic highs — especially among children and teens.
+Anxiety, depression, and suicide are at historic highs, especially among children and teens.
 But there is hope.
 Research shows that emotional resilience can be taught.
-Whether you are a seasoned Prayer Minister or newly certified with just a few hours of experience, you likely have children in your life that could benefit from heart-focused discipleship.
+Building Resilient Kids equips parents, caregivers, educators, and ministry leaders with practical, research-informed tools to help the children in their lives thrive — no matter what they’ve faced.

 8 Weeks · Live Online